ponasObuolys/Svetaines-projektas/Roadmap.md

 - **Technologies**
   - React, Vite, TypeScript
-  - State Management: Redux or Context API
+  - State Management: Context API or Redux
-  - Real-Time Communication: WebSocket or Server-Sent Events (SSE)
+  - Routing: React Router
   - Styling: CSS-in-JS solutions like styled-components or traditional CSS/SASS

 - **Resources**
   - Design mockups and wireframes
-  - API documentation
-  - Access to development and production servers
+  - Access to development and production environments

 ## Risks and Mitigations

-- **Scope Creep**
-  - *Mitigation*: Define clear project requirements and obtain stakeholder approval before development begins.

-- **Technical Challenges**
+- **Security Concerns**
-  - *Mitigation*: Allocate time for research and prototyping during the initial phases.
+  - *Mitigation*: Clearly communicate that the hardcoded credentials are for development or internal use only and should not be used in production environments.

+- **Data Persistence Issues**
+  - *Mitigation*: Implement thorough testing to ensure data stored in `localStorage` is managed correctly and persists as expected.

-- **Resource Constraints**
+- **Scalability Limitations**
-  - *Mitigation*: Ensure the team has the necessary skills and tools; consider training sessions if needed.
+  - *Mitigation*: Acknowledge that storing data locally is suitable for small-scale applications; plan for potential future integration with a backend service if scalability becomes a requirement.